distributed-lab/simplicity-bn254/README.md

 ```shell
 cargo install --git https://github.com/starkware-bitcoin/simply simply
 ```
+PS.
+It is recommended to use [olegfomenko/simply](https://github.com/olegfomenko/simply/tree/feature/bump-simplicity-versions) fork.

 Use `make` to execute the following commands:
 - `make debug` - builds the whole project into one file removing all test functions.
 Executes the project in debug mode.
 The result is in `target` directory;